keyouts/PixelBugBeta/README.md

 - Undo and redo
 - Palette presets
 - Image pixelizer with import to the active layer
+- Voxel Preview with the ability to create .obj files compatible with blender
+- Print Studio with various mockup options for stationery like washi tape, sticky notes, and art prints
 - Local autosave
 - Project save/open using `.pxbuild`
 - PNG, spritesheet, and GIF export